Russian Honey Cake with Cooked Flour Frosting – Medovik – a beautiful cake for a special occasion.

-Today is a very special day, my blog’s 1-year anniversary, which I am celebrating by baking a very special honey cake with a very special cooked flour frosting that even The Pioneer Woman raved about back in 2010.
-If The Pioneer Woman herself called it the best frosting she ever had and urged that you should definitely make it at least once in your lifetime – and I concur 100% – then you have to believe just how great this frosting is!
-While Ree discovered it only in 2010, my mom has been using this frosting made with flour and milk all along for the last 40 years!
+Today is a very special day, my blog’s 1-year anniversary, which I am celebrating by baking a very special honey cake with a very special cooked flour frosting.
+You should definitely make it at least once in your lifetime – just to see how great this frosting is!
+My mom has been using this frosting made with flour and milk all along for the last 40 years!
 And it’s my mom’s recipe that I am sharing here – a recipe for my favorite Russian honey cake with cooked flour frosting – also known as Medovik Tort.

-But, let’s go back to this amazing cake with an amazing, Pioneer Woman approved frosting, shall we?
-Growing up, this was the cake that our mom would make every year for me and my twin sister for our birthday parties, and since it’s a 1-year birthday of my blog, it is only appropriate to celebrate it with this cake, isn’t it?
+But, let’s go back to this amazing Russian honey cake with an amazing cooked flour frosting, shall we?
+Growing up, this was the cake that my mom would make every year for special occasions, and since it’s a 1-year birthday of my blog, it is only appropriate to celebrate it with this cake, isn’t it?

 It’s a very special cake, and I loved it since I was a kid.
 Even though it’s called honey cake, a relatively small amount of honey is used: only 1/4 cup for the cake batter, and there is no honey in the frosting cream.
 Yet, even this small amount of honey gives this very subtle and delicious flavor to the whole cake.
 And, don’t forget that you will spread this cake with the most amazing cake frosting made from a slurry of milk and flour!

 A very special honey cake with a very special cooked flour frosting.
 Perfect for special occasion!

 - 8 tablespoons butter

 - 1 cup all-purpose flour , bleached flour